-Although children under 16 can fundraise with the consent and support of a guardian, we do not record their contact information.
-Instead, their parent or guardian’s details are recorded (with their contact preferences).
-Individuals over 16 can be recorded but still require a guardian as reference (for school contacts this can be a teacher).
+Although children under 16 years of age can fundraise with the consent and support of a parent or guardian, we do not hold their contact information.
+Instead, their parent or guardian's details are retained (with their contact preferences).
+Individuals over 16 years of age can be held but still require a parent or guardian as reference (for school contacts this can be a teacher).

 Scope records some calls to help train our staff.
 You will always be informed of this at the start of any call that will be recorded.

-The records will be deleted after 30 days.
+The recordings will be deleted after 45 days.

 Scope is the data controller for the information you provide during the process unless otherwise stated.
-If you have any queries about the process or how we handle your information please contact us at firstname.lastname@example.org or write to: The Recruitment Manager, Scope, Here East, Press Centre, 14 East Bay Lane, E15 2GW.
+If you have any queries about the process or how we handle your information, please contact us by writing to:

 What will we do with the information you provide to us?